June 13, 2025 (6mo ago) — last updated December 20, 2025 (4d ago)

 Your Practical Roadmap to Efficiency Measurement Success

-• Choose 1-2 easily measurable metrics: Focus on metrics that are easy to track – you want data you can readily get your hands on.
+• Choose 1–2 measurable metrics that are easy to track.

 Phase Two: Building a Sustainable System